mlh758/Blog/content/blog/dual-writes.md

 ## Choosing Dual Writes

-Once you have onr or more secondary data stores you have to decide how to keep it in sync with the primary database.
+Once you have one or more secondary data stores you have to decide how to keep it in sync with the primary database.
 The obvious choice, and one I see chosen frequently, is to write a value to the primary storage and then write a value to the secondary storage.
-If you have several additional storage mechanisms you might write to the primary and then enqueue a job (itself a write to a remote system) to make the updates to the additional systems.
+If you have several additional storage mechanisms you might write to the primary and then enqueue a job (itself a write to a remote system) to make the updates to those additional systems.
 I've also seen what at first glance appears to be a more sophisticated approach where a write is done against the primary database then then an event enqueued to notify additional systems to make their updates.
 In reality however, this is equivalent to the job mechanism I described earlier as both rely on a write to a secondary system to succeed.

 In Rails this kind of thing is _very_ common even among large community gems.
-Sidekiq is a common job runner that uses Redis to store a job queue. `ActiveRecord` provides lifecycle callbacks on your data models so that tasks can be run `after_commit`.
+Sidekiq is a popular job runner that uses Redis to store a job queue. `ActiveRecord` provides lifecycle callbacks on your data models so that tasks can be run `after_commit`.
 Gems like [sunspot](https://github.com/sunspot/sunspot) use that to trigger updates to a search index after a model is updated and the transaction commits.